-A common misconception is that murals need to recreate some type of image.
+A common misconception is that murals for office walls need to recreate some type of image.
 But that isn’t always necessary to create an inspiring office façade.
 This Swedish office uses blocks of color that vary in depth when pieced together on the wall.
 The result has a lot of dimension and power, sure to inspire and get the creativity flowing throughout the space.

-Murals also don’t need to include a picture in order to embrace your company’s brand or goals; sometimes words can do the job just as well.
+Corporate office wall murals also don’t need to include a picture in order to embrace your company’s brand or goals; sometimes words can do the job just as well.
 This office wall uses a collection of fonts and typography faces to highlight the goals and ideals that they deem most important.
 The result is just as powerful as a single image, and can help keep certain ideals in focus as well.

 5. Photography Collection

-The Los Angeles office of Twenty20 boasts a unique mural that’s full of imagery and color.
+The Los Angeles office of Twenty20 boasts a unique corporate office wall mural that’s full of imagery and color.
 Rather than a painting, cartoon, or sticker, however, this mural is made up of a variety of photographs that have been arranged together with negative space between them.
 The different shapes of each photograph helps to frame them out so that only the action is left, while at the same time, keeps the entire image fresh from one end to the next.

 6. Ultimate Branding